top of page

 Ubunye works to improve health education, support treatment adherence, and empower communities to lead wellness initiatives.

-Field Officer Luleka Kondlo and community member, Nomfuso Mashini presenting Ubunye's Health Programme at the Durban AIDS Conference
+Field Officer Luleka Kondlo & community member, Nomfuso Mashini presenting Ubunye's Health Programme at the Durban AIDS Conference

 TEAM